-The Company prescribed the directors' remuneration which is approved by the shareholder's meeting on February 23, 2022, as follows:
+The Company prescribed the directors' remuneration which is approved by the shareholder's meeting on February 23, 2023, as follows:

 Not exceeding the amount of THB per year 1.
-Remuneration for Chairman of Board of Directors THB 810,000 2.
-Remuneration for Chairman of Audit Committee THB 540,000 3.
-Remuneration for 19 directors THB 8,550,000 (THB 25,000 / person / month + bonus) 4.
-Meeting allowance for members of Committee, i.e, Audit Comm .
-Meeting allowance for members of Committee, i.e, Audit Committee, Nomination and Remuneration Committee, Risk Management Committee, Corporate Governance Committee who attend the meeting.
-Chairman of Committee who attends the meeting THB 7,200/ meeting.
-Each member of Committee who attends the meeting THB 6,000/ meeting.
-5. Meeting allowance for Chairman of Executive Board THB 1,200/ meeting, Executive director THB 1,000 / meeting 6.Other Benefits : -No- No other remunerations than the above-mentioned are paid to directors.
+Remuneration + bonus for Chairman of Board of Direct ctors (Not including THB 810,000 Meeting allowance) 2.
+Remuneration + bonus for Chairman of Audit Comm ittee (Not including THB 540,000 Meeting allowance) 3.
+Remuneration for 19 directors + bonus THB 8,550,000 (Not including Meeting allowance) 4.
+Meeting allowance 4.1 Board of Directors - Chairman of Board of Directors THB 12,000/ me eting. - Directors THB 10,000/ meetin g.
+4.2 for members of Committee, i.e, Audit Committee, Nomination and Rem ineration Committee, Risk Management Committee, Corporate Governance and Sustainable Development Committee e who attend the meeting. - Chairman of the Audit Committee THB 10,000/ me eting. - members for the Audit Committee THB 8,000/ meet ing. - Chairman of Committee who attends the meeting THB 7,200/ me eting. - Each member of Committee who attends the meeting THB 6,000/ mee ting.
+4.3.
+Executive Board of Directors - Chairman of Executive Board THB 7,200/ mee ting, - Executive director THB 6,000 / meeti ng 5.Other Benefits : -No-

+No other remunerations than the above-mentioned are paid to directors.